-This is displayed through investing in projects or organisations that are created or exist specifically to support the environment, or – where a project or organisation’s main focus is in another issue area – that there is a significant co-benefit to the environment.
+This Award, presented in partnership with the Australian Environmental Grantmakers Network (AEGN), is for current achievements from funding initiatives invested in projects or organisations that specifically support the environment, or – where a project or organisation’s main focus is in another issue area – that there is a significant co-benefit to the environment.

 You may not nominate yourself, but you may nominate your organisation.